dbcrossbar/dbcrossbar/guide/src/installing.md

 ## Required tools

 To use the S3 and RedShift drivers, you will need to install the [AWS CLI tools](https://aws.amazon.com/cli/).

-**Versions 0.3.x and earlier only:** To use the BigQuery and Google Cloud Storage drivers, you will need to install the [Google Cloud SDK](https://cloud.google.com/sdk/) to get the `gsutil` and `bq` CLI tools, and you will need to authenticate to your Google Cloud account using `gcloud`.

-We plan to replace all external CLI tools with native Rust libraries before the 1.0 release.
+We plan to replace the AWS CLI tools with native Rust libraries before the 1.0 release.

 ## Installing using `cargo`